The most charming general store in every US state

 Connecticut: Riverton General Store, Riverton

-In the heart of a quaint Connecticut village, the Riverton General Store and its marvellous Colonial Revival architecture are the pictures of American pleasantry.
-With smiling staff, an alfresco seating area and great value for money, there’s no better place to pick up your daily bits and bobs.
-On a trip to the deli counter, someone will prepare you a made-to-order sandwich from the freshest meats, cheeses and vegetables as a perfect pit-stop pick-me-up.
-Go on, treat yourself to a scoop or four from their super-sweet selection of 19 ice cream flavours, including rainbow sherbert and black cherry vanilla.
+In the heart of a quaint Connecticut village, the Riverton General Store and its Colonial Revival architecture are a picture of American pleasantry, complete with friendly staff and outdoor seating.
+At the deli counter, you can pick up a made-to-order sandwich filled with fresh meats, cheeses, and vegetables.
+Alternatively, treat yourself to a scoop (or four) from the store's super-sweet selection of ice cream flavors, including rainbow sherbet and black cherry vanilla.

 Delaware: Wilson's General Store, Georgetown